adrian154/blog/public/blogposts/rubiks/blogpost.md

 ## CO Rules

 The rules surrounding corner orientation are a little less intuitive compared to EO, but they function in a pretty similar way.
 CO is affected by the moves $\braket{L, R, B, F}$; if you try some of these moves and analyze how they affect corner orientation, you'll see that **the sum of the corners' orientation is always divisible by three**.
-This makes two-thirds of all states unsolvable.
+This makes another two-thirds of all states unsolvable.

 <figure style="max-width: 256px">
     <img src="unsolvable-co.png" alt="unsolvable corner orientation (one corner twisted)">